bubblefishstudio/alphaXmas/README.md

 The Slides for [Hackathon Pitch](/docs/pitch.html)/ [Demo Presentation](/docs/demo.html) can be found here.

+The final presentation for this project is on Sep.8th 2021.
+We have updated the the visualization of the Christmas Tree, showing a better modelling and development of this 3D Tree.

 ## Demo Video
 [![demo video thumbnail](/docs/pic/display.png)](https://youtu.be/zo2jU0MRttI)

+The latest video will be available soon.

 ## Project Abstract
 Our goal is to develop AlphaXmas, a generator of short monophonic christmas carol compositions based on a LSTM-RNN Model, since Recurrent Neural Networks have been researched to be effective for hand-writing recognition, speech recognition and music generation.
 We train the model from the dataset [The Hymns and Carols of Christmas](https://www.hymnsandcarolsofchristmas.com) of around 1k historical compositions in MusicXML/ABC Notation.
 We also analyze which is the most suitable representation of the input and output data of the network.
 Finally we generate several short music pieces using the trained model and convert them to audio for playback, and evaluate some aspects of the resulting works to observe if we obtained something interesting and meaningful.